bbirdiman/githubblog/moresophisticated.md

 <div id="chunk96">
-<p>and if the text of a chunk starts with a number,
+<p style=width:150px>and if the text of a chunk starts with a number,
 z.m.l. considers it as a "numbered paragraph". which means it will be formatted specially, with its body indented from the left, while its number